 The cycle begins to break down after Gideon’s son Abimelech tried to seize power.
 The last two main judges, Jephthah and Samson, are never able to bring peace to the land.

-The spiritual life of the nation was at a low point: Gideon's father (6:28) & Micah (17:1) had idols, 42,000 Ephraimites were killed in civil war (12:6).
+The spiritual life of the nation was at a low point: Gideon's father (6:28) and Micah (17:1) had idols, 42,000 Ephraimites were killed in civil war (12:6).
 There was sexual perversion, including homosexuality (19:22).
-There were priests not of tribe of Levi, Micah's (of Ephraim) son was priest (17:5).
+There were priests not belonging to the tribe of Levi, Micah's (of Ephraim) son was priest (17:5).
 They people did not pay tithes (17:8).
-Gideon made and ephod (8:27).
+Gideon made an ephod (8:27).
 Jephthah seemingly made a human sacrifice (11:34).
 Superstition became stronger; Micah installed Levite as priest, thinking they should do better as a result (17:12-13).
 Only Deborah stands out as someone faithful to Yahweh.

 Lack of the Word of God